cjand225/opengl-renderer/README.md

-# OpenGL Renderer
+# Prism

 ## Overview

-This project is a 3D renderer built using OpenGL with an Entity Component System (ECS) architecture.
+This project is a 3D model viewer built using OpenGL with an Entity Component System (ECS) architecture.
 It demonstrates modern rendering techniques and game engine design patterns, including model loading, transformations, and custom shaders.

 ## Features